ilbagatto/scaliger/README.md

-### Sidereal Time — sidereal package
+### sidereal

-**Sidereal Time** is reckoned by the daily transit of a fixed point in space (fixed with respect to the distant stars), 24 hours of sidereal time elapsing between a successive transits.
+*Sidereal Time* is reckoned by the daily transit of a fixed point in space (fixed with respect to the distant stars), 24 hours of sidereal time elapsing between a successive transits.

-`JulianToSidereal(jd float64, options SiderealOptions) float64` Converts Julian date to
+`JulianToSidereal(jd float64, options SiderealOptions) float64` converts Julian date to
 Sidereal Time.